DeyC0DES/ChunkThisFIle/README.md

 # About the folders

-In the README says to organize the folder to works correctly, on the gif below you can see what you need to do!
+In the README says to organize the folder to works correctly, on the prints below you can see what you need to do!